Photon sphere: Derivation for a Schwarzschild black hole

 which is the result we set out to prove.

 Photon orbits around a Kerr black hole

 In contrast to a Schwarzschild black hole, a Kerr (spinning) black hole does not have spherical symmetry, but only an axis of symmetry, which has profound consequences for the photon orbits, see e.g. Cramer for details and simulations of photon orbits and photon circles.
-There are two circular photon orbits in the equatorial plane (prograde and retrograde), with different Boyer–Lindquist radii:
+There are four circular photon orbits in the equatorial plane, with different Boyer–Lindquist radii: